AI and HR: The opportunity to unlock human potential

 Ready for a future built around your talent?
 Be sure to join our next webinar discussing this topic with Deloitte’s Sue Cantrell and Eightfold’s Jason Cerrato on June 26: How to create a thriving environment for people — and your business.

-Jason Cerrato is Vice President, Talent-centered Transformation at Eightfold AI.
+Jason Cerrato is former Vice President, Talent-centered Transformation at Eightfold AI.
 Before joining Eightfold, he was an HCM industry analyst with Gartner and held talent leadership positions at United Technologies for over a decade.
 Cerrato is the co-host of The New Talent Code podcast — new episodes are streaming now.

 You might also like...